 Brent: Did you hear the one about the cannibal who dumped his girlfriend?

 Francis: Ewww... gross!

 Brent at the end even calls it a Stealth Joke.

 Narbonic has Dave finding a girlfriend online.
 She's reluctant to meet him in person.
 He asks her, "Are you afraid I'll turn you off?"
 Ironic, since she's actually a computer.
 Later, Dave actually does turn her off when he downloads his mind into her hardware and erases her, leading to a Shout-Out to 2001: A Space Odyssey: "Dave, what are you doing?
 I'm afraid, Dave ..."

 The English title of Touhou Nekokayou is "Scarlet Weather Archive in Japanese Red."
 This is taken from the Touhou canon GaidenFighting GameScarlet Weather Rhapsody and the bookBohemian Archive in Japanese Red.Then someone noticed what the other halves of the names make.

-ThisTree Lobsters has a clever one.
-On its, the comic works as a relatively straightforward parody of infomercials.
+ThisTree Lobsters comic has a clever one.
+On its surface, the comic works as a relatively straightforward parody of infomercials.
 Look closely at the description on panel 3, though, then look up elements 11 and 17 on the periodic table.
 Sodium and Chloride, respectively.
 In other words, it's a grain of salt.